- Form and Technique First

 Always moving forward, keep learning with an open mind and never be a one trick pony.
 Don’t dismiss or attack that which you don’t know or understand.
 Be confident enough to say “I don’t know, please explain”.
 Keep learning.

 Exposure to discomfort, cold, heat, pain, relaxation, pressure, and all other things that expose your body and mind in such a way it takes you out of your comfort zone are those that are key to you becoming a better and more resilient version of yourself.
 Exposure yourself.

 Help others grow and share your knowledge but never force that which you believe upon others.
 Share only that of which you’re certain and have mastered.
 Share that which you’re unsure of but making it clear that you’re not an expert in that area.
 Share that which you’ve just learned but making it clear you’ve just learned and are still in the process of mastering it.
 Don’t provide feedback unless asked for.
 Help improve others and yourself at the same time by sharing.

 9) Respect Yourself and Others

 Respect yourself before anything else.
-This means you balance and look after what you eat and how you function, which where training comes into play.
+This means that you balance and look after what you eat and how you function, which is where training comes into play.
 Respect and treat others like you want to be treated.
 Respect the planet and animals you have the privilege of sharing your life with.